rd-coutinho/GitHub-API-App/README.md

-Basic app built with React Native connected with GitHub REST API to perform GET requests to bring user and repository information like name, location, repository topics, description and so on.
+Basic app built with React Native connected with GitHub REST API to perform GET requests to bring user and repository information like name, location, repository topics, descriptions and so on.

 ![](GitHub_API_App.gif)